 Another area of defense is disproving that any “overt act” was taken in furtherance of the “agreement” between the alleged coconspirators.

 Obviously renunciation is a valid defense but is rarely effectively employed as it requires the total negation of the crime meaning you have to act to prevent the occurrence of the crime.
 Finally, in some situations it can be shown that you were operating under a mistake of law (i.e. that you reasonably believed that you were agreeing to commit a lawful act).
 Finally, some people are just in the wrong place at the wrong time and Police charge you with conspiracy just because you were there.
 If you did not participate in the planning or conspiracy of a crime you can’t be charged with it for example just because you gave someone a ride in your car (and you had no idea that they were going to commit a crime) a valid defense can be raised.
 Yes, it is true that Connecticut Police arrest people for conspiracy just for giving the wrong person a ride in your car.
-In my 25 years of practice as a Connecticut criminal defense attorney I have seen it happen many times.Accelerated Rehabilitation Program
+In my more than 30 years of practice as a Connecticut criminal defense attorney I have seen it happen many times.Accelerated Rehabilitation Program

 For first time offenders the accelerated rehabilitation Program may be an ideal manner in which to resolve your case while leading to a dismissal of all charges against you and maintaining a clean criminal record.
 This program is appears very simple but there is a lot of planning and effective lawyering that goes into the submission of an effective presentation to the Court.
 For a more detailed discussion of the accelerated rehabilitation program please visit my guide to the accelerated rehabilitation program which discusses is greater detail all aspects of this program.